 For the race hounds who need to see racism against Aboriginal people everywhere, the question of “Is Australia a racist country for Aboriginal people?” morphs into “Does racism against Aboriginal people exist?”
-Those two questions are vastly different from each other.
-The answer to the first question I believe is “no” and for the second question is “yes.”
+These two questions are vastly different from each other and to subsitiute the former with the latter is intellectual laziness.
+The answer to the first question I believe is “no” and for the second question, “yes.”
 Racism against Aboriginal Australians exists for sure, but not to the degree that the race hounds would have you believe.
 Having some racist people does not make Australia a racist country.
 We have a few (several in fact) wealthy Aboriginal Australians, but based on this small (unrepresentative) sample, it would be wrong to conclude that Aboriginal people are a wealthy people.
-Similarly, a few shark attacks happen in Australia each year, but our beaches are not shark infested.
+Similarly, a few shark attacks happen in Australia each year, but our beaches are not shark infested waters.
 Yes, there are some dumb Australians who are racist against Aboriginal people, but they are relatively few and far between.
 Their presence does not make Australia a racist country.

 I find it amazing that among those Australians who identify as Aboriginal and are adamant that Australia is racist against them, many are totally unrecognisable as being Aboriginal—they are very fair-skinned.
 Why is it that those Aboriginal-identifying people who have never experienced racism are so keen to claim that Australia is racist against ‘their people’?
 Could it be that for them being the victim of racism validates them as being Aboriginal?
 Or perhaps yelling racism is a convenient distraction from other problems facing Aboriginal people? (more about this shortly).